VIDEO TRIBUTE: Honor Flight Salutes the Spirit, Courage of the Greatest Generation

 “Over the years, our editorial team has had the distinct honor and pleasure of identifying and featuring the many members of our community who give back so much and are dedicated to reaching out and helping others, here and throughout the world, in a multitude of ways,” said Space Coast Daily Editor-In-Chief Dr. Jim Palermo.

-BELOW MAP: The 2016 Central Florida Humanitarian Awards were held Nov.
-3 at the Hilton Melbourne Rialto Place, located at 200 Rialto Place in Melbourne, Florida.
+ABOVE MAP: The 2017 Central Florida Humanitarian Awards will take place Thursday, Nov.
+2 at the Hilton Melbourne Rialto Place, located at 200 Rialto Place in Melbourne, Florida.